ericjin1206/Past-Demo/README.md

+**Hello**!
+This repository provides a comprehensive overview of my previous projects, showcasing my proficiency in machine Learning, database management, optimization, as well as data structures and algorithms.
+Additionally, it highlights my capabilities in utilizing Python, SQL, Java, and R, demonstrating a broad spectrum of my technical skills.

 - **Algorithms**: Contains Java demos for AVL Trees, shortest path algorithms, and string table manipulations.
 - **OOP**: Includes object-oriented programming examples in Java (e.g., bouncing ball, calculator).
 - **Optimization**: Python notebooks for optimization demonstrations.